[Teacher Tips] The Complete Test Day Success Guide

 - 8 Tips for Parents to Help Your Child Prepare for High-Stakes Tests

-- Your Children and Exams: A Survival Guide for Parents
+- Your Students and Exams: A Survival Guide for Families

 You’ve been working hard to make sure students are as ready as possible for test day.
 It’s one of the most stressful times of the year for teachers.
 We know you’re probably focused on helping your students feel prepared, but don’t forget about yourself!
 If you talk the talk, you have to walk the walk; make sure you get a good night’s rest and check out these resources that’ll hopefully save you some sleep deprivation: